SoilChang/1718-s1/docs/lec11.md

 <U> CompletableFuture<U> thenApply(Function<? super T,? extends U> func)
 ```

-The method `thenApply` is similar to `thenAccept`, except that instead of a `Consumer`, the callback that gets invoked when the asynchronous task completes is a `Function.
+The method `thenApply` is similar to `thenAccept`, except that instead of a `Consumer`, the callback that gets invoked when the asynchronous task completes is a `Function`.

 There are other variations: